Mr. Michael Imsic

 Phone: 03 9902 9655

-Before MCN, Bernie spent 17 years at Intel Corporation in semiconductor fabrication, specialising in process development, characterisation, advanced data analytics, technology startups, business operations, and cost reduction.
+Prior to joining MCN, Bernie spent 17 years with Intel in semiconductor manufacturing, working across process development, technology characterisation, advanced data analytics, and manufacturing operations within high-volume fabrication environments.

-Hailing from Phoenix, Arizona, Bernie enjoys exploring the unique sites of Australia with his family.
-A passionate sports fan, he has embraced AFL and holds his own in the office footy tipping competition.
+Hailing from Phoenix, Arizona, Bernie enjoys exploring Australia with his family.
+A passionate sports fan, he has fully embraced Australian Rules Football and holds his own in the office footy tipping competition.